bigdatagenomics/adam/docs/source/60_building_apps.md

 To use ADAM as a library in new applications:

-Create a main object and handle command line arguments.
+Create an object with a `main(args: Array[String])` method and handle command line arguments.
 Feel free to use the [args4j library](http://www.slf4j.org/) or any other argument parsing library.

 ```scala
 object MyExample {